Juvayni family

 The Juvayni family was a Persian family native to the Juvayn area in Khorasan.
 The most famous members were Shams al-Din Juvayni (d.
 1284) and his elder brother Ata-Malik Juvayni (d.
 1283).
-The family was known for patronizing many scholars and poets, such as Saadi Shirazi and Nasir al-Din al-Tusi.
+The family was known for patronizing scholars and poets, such as Saadi Shirazi and Nasir al-Din al-Tusi.

 The family claimed ancestry from al-Fadl ibn al-Rabi' (d.
 823/4), who had served in high offices under the Abbasid caliph Harun al-Rashid (r.
 786–809).
 The family worked for many different dynasties during its heyday, such as the Ziyarids, Seljuks, Khwarazmians, and the Ilkhanate.